City Comparison

 Lorton has a property tax rate of $1.110 per $100 (~$6,771/yr on a $610K home).
 Rockville's rate is $0.988 per $100 (~$5,533/yr on a $560K home).
 Tax rates are set annually by each locality.

-Both cities are popular with families.
 Lorton is a revitalized community in southern Fairfax County, transformed by the Workhouse Arts Center and new residential development.
 Rockville is the seat of Montgomery County, offering a blend of urban amenities and suburban neighborhoods.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.